QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Abstract

 \section{Abstract}

-While pets offer companionship, their limited intelligence restricts advanced reasoning and autonomous interaction with humans.
-Considering this, we propose QuadrupedGPT, a versatile agent designed to master a broad range of complex tasks with agility comparable to that of a pet.
-To achieve this goal, the primary challenges include: i) effectively leveraging multimodal observations for decision-making; ii) mastering agile control of locomotion and path planning; iii) developing advanced cognition to execute long-term objectives.
-QuadrupedGPT processes human command and environmental contexts using a large multimodal model (LMM).
-Empowered by its extensive knowledge base, our agent autonomously assigns appropriate parameters for adaptive locomotion policies and guides the agent in planning a safe but efficient path towards the goal, utilizing semantic-aware terrain analysis.
-Moreover, QuadrupedGPT is equipped with problem-solving capabilities that enable it to decompose long-term goals into a sequence of executable subgoals through high-level reasoning.
-Extensive experiments across various benchmarks confirm that QuadrupedGPT can adeptly handle multiple tasks with intricate instructions, demonstrating a significant step towards the versatile quadruped agents in open-ended worlds.
-Our website and codes can be found at \href{https://quadruped-hub.github.io/Quadruped-GPT/}{https://quadruped-gpt.github.io}.
+As robotic agents increasingly assist humans in reality, quadruped robots offer unique opportunities for interaction in complex scenarios due to their agile movement.
+However, building agents that can autonomously navigate, adapt, and respond to versatile goals remains a significant challenge.
+In this work, we introduce QuadrupedGPT designed to follow diverse commands with agility comparable to that of a pet.
+The primary challenges addressed include: i) effectively utilizing multimodal observations for informed decision-making; ii) achieving agile control by integrating locomotion and navigation; iii) developing advanced cognition to execute long-term objectives.
+Our QuadrupedGPT interprets human commands and environmental contexts using a large multimodal model.
+Leveraging its extensive knowledge base, the agent autonomously assigns parameters for adaptive locomotion policies and devises safe yet efficient paths toward its goals.
+Additionally, it employs high-level reasoning to decompose long-term goals into a sequence of executable subgoals.
+Through comprehensive experiments, our agent shows proficiency in handling diverse tasks and intricate instructions, representing a significant step toward the development of versatile quadruped agents for open-ended environments.